aissam-out/prisoner-s-dilemma/README.md

 **Lite Dolphin:** The opponent have a long memory, but they turn a blind eye to a single betrayal.
 If you betray him more than once, the opponent will never cooperate with you again.

+**Judas:** The opponent cooperates if they are winning, and defects if they are losing.

 ## Extra:

 Besides the required building blocks, we also implemented: